Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* date format
-* Add kwargs to actions
+* Add kwargs to actions (fetch them dynamically? enable user to complete them with widget?)
 * Edit table style (button, ...)
-* Autocomplete widget for squirrel action
-* Dictionnary, list widgets
+* Widgets: autocomplete Squirrel action, dictionnaries, lists

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method)